zwazel/pygame-experiment/README.md

 - Make repo public

 ## Todo on Thursday
-- Explain what to do
+- Give a quick overview of what to do.
+- Set time limit (45 mins?
+60 mins?)
 ### Morning
 - Non AI Class
 - Allowed to use Google, Documentation, Stackoverflow, etc.